 The best place to do that is Dam Square - a central square packed with tourists and surrounded by many shops and excellent cafes.

 Dam Square was built in the 13th century and was initially used as a marketplace.
-Now, the square is an ideal spot to relax and explore the never-ending stalls selling snacks and souvenirs.
+Now, the square is an ideal spot to relax and explore the never-ending stalls selling must-try Dutch treats and souvenirs.

 I recommend grabbing a takeaway meal from one of the nearby cafes and finding a place in the middle of the square to sit and enjoy it.
 From the middle of the square, you will be able to enjoy spectacular views of the surrounding old Dutch houses.